sasq64/sixfive/ARTICLE.md

 _BMI_ has no real reason to contain a branch -- I need to investigate after I'm done writing this.

+## Configurability

+What about configurability and extensibility ?

 ## A comparison